 Techie Money Saving Tip: Many phone plans today include free incoming calls.
 If you make a large number of long-distance calls to a single location, consider using a call-back service that can save you airtime and long-distance charges.

-2014 Update: GOOGE411 is no longer.
+Update: GOOGE411 is no longer.
 But in its place, a slew of replacements have popped up to offer free long-distance calling.
-Now, since data is generally the carrier’s cash cow, long-distance in-country is usually included in packages.
+Now, since data is generally your carrier’s cash cow, long-distance in-country is usually included in packages.
 You don’t mind using VOIP, calls can be made inside of Google’s Hangouts app, or from one of the many chat tools point to point (as long as the destination runs the same free tool).
 If you’re paying for an in-country long-distance call in 2014, you’re one of the few.